Porsche 804: Racing history

 The 804 debuted at the 1962 Dutch Grand Prix at Zandvoort on 20 May.
 This was also the debut race for the Lotus 25 monocoque chassis.
 The Porsche team was under instructions from Ferry Porsche that the cars should be returned to Stuttgart if they did not perform well in practice.
 Gurney started from eighth; Bonnier from thirteenth.
 Gurney managed to climb to third place but retired on lap ten after struggling with a broken shift linkage.
 Bonnier finished seventh, behind Carel Godin de Beaufort and his four-cylinder 718.

 Ferry Porsche was reluctant to commit to another race, reportedly ready to cancel the program at that point.
 Gurney spent time on the track tuning the car and personally convinced the chairman to field a single 804 for the 1962 Monaco Grand Prix on 3 June.
 Driven by Gurney, it qualified fifth.
 A major accident at the first corner immediately after the start caused Richie Ginther's BRM to run into the back of Gurney's 804, damaging the transaxle and causing Gurney to drop out.
 Bonnier finished in fifth place with a four-cylinder 718.

-The Porsche team sat out the Belgian Grand Prix, leaving privateer Godin de Beaufort to represent the marque with a seventh-place finish in his 718/2.
+Due to metal workers' union strikes in (West) Germany the Porsche team sat out the 1962 Belgian Grand Prix, leaving privateer Godin de Beaufort to represent the marque with a seventh-place finish in his 718/2.
 The factory team spent the time in development and testing.
 Changes to the car included a revised front suspension that added radius rods from the upper A-arms back to a chassis bracket, and on Bonnier's car the upper rear A-arms were filled in with fibreglass as a stiffening measure.
 An anti-roll bar that attached to extensions on the A-arms was added to the rear suspension.
 There was also a redesigned gear-shift mechanism, revised bodywork around the cockpit, a lower and more reclined seating position, and a detachable steering wheel.
 The fuel tanks were reshaped around the seat, and the pedals moved forward as part of the changes to the seating position.
 In addition there was extra diagonal bracing for the chassis, and an increase to the rear track of 12 mm.
 After the development phase Ferry Porsche required that the cars be able to complete a full GP-race distance of 200 km around the Nürburgring without a mechanical breakdown, which Gurney was able to accomplish while bettering the track's existing lap times.